SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 ## The Weekend Conclusion

-Honest, I haven't done cherry picking here.
+Honest, I haven't done any cherry picking here of which I'm aware.
 Those are just the stories that happen to have presented themselves to me.
-And if I'm being honest, pretty much _all_ Congressional Republicans either look to me like the 3 Stooges above, or like Ted Cruz who is smart but just looks straight-up evil.
+And if I'm being honest, pretty much _all_ Congressional Republicans either look to me like the 3 Stooges above, or like Ted Cruz (who is smart, but just looks straight-up evil).
 The defense of Trump lunacy and failure to impeach is a stain on all of them.

 Look, I grew up Republican.
 My family was Republican since there _was_ a Republican Party.
 But I got better.
 If you're a Republican, you can too.
-I promise it doesn't hurt.
+I promise it won't hurt.
 Democrats actually _try to make sense_, and that will come as an enormous relief if you just try it out.

+Besides, the view from the laser space station is _stupendous._  Pretty good pastrami at the canteen, too.

 ---